 Like they say success is like an iceberg.
 You'll know that only a small fraction of an iceberg is visible above the water line, whereas the larger part of an iceberg is hidden beneath the water.
 Struggle is something that makes me stronger.
 Every day I seek improvement.
 I always try to exceed expectations, because whether people mean to or not, many people I meet have racial prejudices.

 I’ve felt that some people do not take my skills seriously when English is not my native language.
-Some racial stereotypes persist even in 2019, and when I share that my cultural background is Vietnamese, I can expect the common “nail salon”-themed joke soon after.
+Some racial stereotypes persist even today, and when I share that my cultural background is Vietnamese, I can expect the common “nail salon”-themed joke soon after.
 I have nothing against people who work in a nail salon, but it has nothing to do with me.
 I have worked hard and my family has made so many sacrifices to give me the opportunity to be a successful woman.
 I really am insulted when all of my effort is laughed away and all people are curious about is whether I can paint their toenails.

 When I first came to the United States, I found this kind of humor hurtful, and I felt alienated in a country where my history can be a punchline.
 Sometimes I would cry at night, but the next day, I would always strive to perform at such a high level so that effort would become the topic of conversation, not the country where I was born.
 In the past, I resented the struggle of feeling alone in a foreign country, but really it was a powerful crucible.
 I am a stronger woman today because of my resilience I developed.